 Find hotels & motels in Atlanta using the list below.
 Search for the cheapest discounted hotel and motel rates in or near Atlanta, GA for your upcoming personal or group trip.
 We provide the best Atlanta Georgia hotel/motel rooms.
 Review the Atlanta hotel list below to find the perfect lodging.
 We also have a map of the Atlanta hotels.
 Need 5+ Rooms?
-Secure Atlanta Group Hotel Deals or Book a Atlanta Meeting
+Secure Atlanta Group Hotel Deals or Check out the best Atlanta meeting hotels

 Here you'll find a diverse population with amazing cultural variety.
 Atlanta is the largest city in Georgia, as well as the state's capital.
 Throughout the year, you can find many festivals, events, and entertainment options to keep you occupied.
 More from this guide...

 Atlanta is Georgia's largest city and the states capital.
 Atlanta offers an eclectic mix of world class restaurants, historical sites, Sports Venues and Arts scene punctuated with southern hospitality and charm.
 The Downtown area offers a thriving business community that represents the “Who's Who” of today's fortune 500 companies.
 Atlanta boasts top notch professional and collegiate Sports Teams and Sporting events.
 You can get here from anywhere!
 The busiest airport in the WORLD, Hartsfield–Jackson International Airport is conveniently located just 11 miles south of the epicenter of downtown Atlanta.